-Township of Muskoka Lakes officials are working with the province on Disaster Recovery Assistance for residents of Muskoka Lakes, according to a news release from the township on May 2.
+Township of Muskoka Lakes officials are working with the province on Disaster Recovery Assistance for residents of Muskoka Lakes.

 Navigation restrictions have been issued by Transport Canada for Lake Muskoka, Moon River, and North and South Muskoka River.
 Navigation by non-emergency vessels is strictly prohibited though individuals who can only access their property by boat are exempted f for the purpose of going to and from their property.
 Property managers and contractors are exempted from the Interim Order for the purpose of going to and from property on behalf of property owners.
 If citizens must use a waterway to access a property, they are urged to navigate at as slow a speed as possible.